You learned about how to save data in the connected scenario. Here, you will learn about saving data in the disconnected scenario.

 As per the above figure, disconnected entities (entities which are not being tracked by the

-.
-For example, Added state for new entities, Modified state for the edited entities and Deleted state for the deleted entities, which will result in an INSERT, UPDATE, or DELETE command in the database when the SaveChanges()
+DbContext) need to be attached to the DbContext with an appropriate EntityState.
+For example, Added state for new entities, Modified state for the edited entities and Deleted state for the deleted entities, which will result in an INSERT, UPDATE, or DELETE command in the database when the SaveChanges() method is called.

 The following steps must be performed in order to insert, update or delete records into the DB table using Entity Framework Core in disconnected scenario: